Clovisindo/Blasphemous2InputSystem/README.md

 # Improvements
 Add pending functions from the initial analysis: special attacks, combo system, change weapon, different type of damage and resistence, heal, move camera, different types of attacks.

+## New commands and input actions

+### Interact
+Feature: Player can make special actions with specific objects of the level and trigger events, dialogues,etc.
+Design and implementation:
+- Create new inputCommand and configure the new action in unity input action system with a specific input.
+- PlayerAppService consume this command from the queue and invoke a new type interaction event.
+- The object that would receive the interaction, listen on the event bus to receive this call, and initiate its internal event.
+- With this base, would be a good option to create a new service that works with elements like UI and dialogue to work correctly with this events, and the interactive object just call the correct methods of this new system.
+- Also this new appService should filter and select priority in the case of several objects near the player.

+### Wall grab
+Feature: Player can approach specific zones of a wall where They can grab a fix their position.
+In this state player could only jump and attack.
+Design and implementation:
+- Create new inputCommand and configure the new action in unity input action system with a specific input.This command have the info of the input: pressed or released.
+- Create a new domain service to detect a valid wall to grab.
+- PlayerAppService consume this command from the queue, verify if has a valid wall to grab and call move state machine to change for a new wall grab state.
+- Internally wall grab state will cancel the falling and movement, and will end this state when a jump command is processed or the input is released.
+- Also should be necessary to separate jump state in two and create falling state, in the case when in wall grab player release the action button and start falling again.
+- Update the move+action transition rules.

+### Healing
+Feature: player could heal with a limited amount of uses, with a specific input and a fixed heal value.
+Design and implementation:
+- Create the following properties on player entity: max heal uses, actual heal uses, heal value.
+- Player can heal from the following idle state, and move but forcing transition to idle.
+- Create new inputCommand and configure the new action in unity input action system with a specific input.
+- PlayerAppService consume this command, verify player has heal uses and the transition rules and change action state machine to a new state Healing.
+- Should create new rules to define the move states that could transition to action heal state, but forcing change move state to idle, to stop player from moving.
+- Also implement the heal command in the bufered system in the correct states,example: in dash state we can bufered heal command  to make a smooth transition.
+- The new state do the following, calling to player domain:
+  - Add inmunity capability.
+  - Remove move capability.
+  - Initiate heal animation.
+  - Consume one use of healing.
+  - Update health value.
+  - End the state and transition to action idle and restore previous capability changes.

+### Change weapon
+Feature: Player has different weapons, and can change with a specific input.
+Design and implementation:
+- Create new class for Weapon with generic methods to all weapons, new classes for each specific weapon that inherits from weapon base class.
+- Create scriptable object for attacks with the following data: type attack, damage, type damage.
+- Create list of combo attacks for each weapons.
+- Create the following properties on player: list of available weapons, current equiped weapon.
+- Create new inputCommand change weapon and configure the new action in unity input action system with a specific input.
+- New action state Change Weapon.
+- PlayerAppService consume change weapon command and change the action state machine to this state.
+- Same work of rules and transitions like on heal feature, don't interfere on move because is an UI and domain event.
+- The new state do the following, calling to player domain:
+  - Initiate change weapon animation on UI.
+  - Call domain method to change weapon.
+  - Ends state and transition to action idle.

+### Prayers
+Feature: Special attack.